Why Native Plants?

 - 3 min read

-In 2019, the UN published a report that states that one in four species currently risk extinction around the world.
-That would translate into 1 million animals and plant species predicted to disappear, some within decade, which is unprecedented in human history.
-Why is this happening?
-Because of habitat loss.
-Habitat loss associated with urban development and large-scale agriculture.
+In 2019, the UN published a report stating that one in four species currently risk extinction worldwide.
+That's roughly one million animals and plant species predicted to disappear, some within decades.
+This is unprecedented in human history, and it is happening primarily because of habitat loss: habitat lost to urban development and large-scale agriculture.

-Plants and insects are at the bottom of the food web, so when they disappear, it affects all animals as well, and that includes humans.
-The first to suffer are birds, who depend highly on caterpillars to rear their young.
-Birds Canada has published a report in 2024 that states that Canadian bird populations are in serious decline, which is directly associated with the declines witnessed in plants and insects across the country.
+Plants and insects sit at the bottom of the food web, which means that when they disappear, everything above them is affected - including us.
+Birds are among the first to feel it, since they depend heavily on caterpillars to feed their young.
+Birds Canada's 2024 report confirms that Canadian bird populations are in serious decline, a trend directly tied to the losses we're seeing in plants and insects across the country.

-Biodiverse, living landscapes can help fight fragmentation.
-Many moth and butterfly caterpillars are specialists and can only eat specific plants.
-Many of our native bees are also pollen specialists.
-There are almost 900 native bee species in Canada - many of them can only reproduce on the pollen of a few particular plants.
-So if you only plant to serve generalist bees like honeybees and common bumblebees, you will not be supporting many of the native bees.
-If you plant for the specialist bees, you can support all of the bees.
+We have the ability to create ecosystems where the land is currently bare of life.
+Biodiverse, living landscapes can help fight fragmentation and restore what's been lost - one garden at a time.
+Many moth and butterfly caterpillars are specialists, able to survive only on specific plants.
+The same is true for many of our native bees: there are nearly 900 native bee species in Canada, and many of them can only reproduce using the pollen of a small number of particular plants.
+If you plant only for generalists like honeybees and common bumblebees, you'll miss most of them.
+But if you plant for the specialists, you support all of the bees.

 Comments